• Email

 Bunting isn’t hard to make but having different size flag templates will make it easier for you.

-Get 3 flag templates for FREE!
-Each one is a different size and shape to meet the needs of your bunting project.
+Get 3 flag templates for FREE by completing the form below.
+Each one is a different size and shape giving you several choices on how the finished bunting will look.

 Tip: Read all of the steps before you begin.